 Model comparison

 To allow for a reasonable comparison between models, and to evaluate the effect that varying amounts of information may have on the accuracy and precision of 210Pb models (reflected in this study as the bias and coverage), the three simulated data sets previously described were used.
-As sample size is strongly dependent on project’s budget and time, samples from the entire core or a portion of the core could be measured or only a portion of it.
+As sample size is strongly dependent on project’s budget and time, samples from the entire core could be measured or only a portion of it.
 In order to analyze the effects of sample sizes, samples of size m were randomly generated provided a percentage of information, e.g., for a 20% information a dataset with 6 random 1-cm samples -out of a possible total 30 1-cm samples- is created.
 This sample was then used to create the chronology and calculate the bias, length of estimated intervals and coverage: 100 of these sub-datasets were created for different information percentages (from 10% to 95% at 5% intervals).
 The complete dataset was also used (i.e., 100% information percentage sample, namely, a fully analyzed core).
 Once a dataset was created, the CRS model and Plum were applied.
 Both sets of outputs were then compared against the true known age value, see Figure 4.

 Figure 4: Comparison between Plum, R-CRS and CI-CRS models against the true age-depth function using 95% of the information percentage (using 1-cm samples).
 Lines show the age estimates with the 95% credible intervals (Plum) and the 95% confidence interval (CI-CRS).
 Dots show the coverage, i.e. the distance between the inferred age and the true age in relation to the standard error (the standard deviation in the case of the CI-CRS and the length of the confidence interval divided by 4 in the case of Plum).
 The vertical right-hand axis shows how many standard deviations each model is from the true age.